protocollabs/maparo-std/README.md

 platform.
 Operating system specific features MUST NOT be required in a Mandatory Module.

+Mandatory modules have a short name, words are separated by dash.
+E.g.
+`tcp-goodput`.

 #### Optional Modules

 Blessed and officially released modules.
 Implementation can implement these modules if they want.
-If Optional Modulesa are implemented they MUST follow the specification.
+If Optional Modules are implemented they MUST follow the specification.

+Optional modules have a short name, words are separated by dash.
+E.g.
+`tcp-tls-goodput`.

 #### Unofficial Modules

-Possibility to implement propritary modules.
+Possibility to implement proprietary modules.
+Proprietary modules MUST start with a underscore (e.g. `_avian-test-protocol`).
+But unofficial modules SHOULD use a more unique name to avoid naming clashes: `_com-protocollabs-avian-test-protocol`.

 ### Time Format